 The shareholders will then pay taxes on the dividends they received.
 C corps have a special corporate tax rate that’s usually lower than individual tax rates.
 While double taxation isn’t ideal for business owners, being able to reinvest profits at a lower corporate tax rate offsets the cost.

-As you may have observed, the main difference between S corp and C corp is taxes.
-However, three primary factors that differentiate S corporations and C corporations from one another: formation, taxation, and ownership.
+As you may have observed, the main difference in S corp and C corp is taxes.
+However, three primary factors that have difference in S corp and C corp from one another: formation, taxation, and ownership.

 C corporations pay taxes twice: shareholders pay taxes on their dividends and the company pays corporate income tax.
 On the other hand, S corporations only get taxed once.
 Shareholders in an S corp report their company’s income and losses on their personal tax returns.
 This means that they don’t have to pay corporate-level taxes.

 C Corp Taxes

 If the charitable donations made to your business don’t exceed 10% of your company’s income, you can deduct 100% on your corporate tax return.
 However, the biggest drawback for C corporations is double taxation.
 You get taxed on your company’s revenue, as well as for personal returns.
 In other words, you’re losing money twice on the same source of income.